glasnt/blog/_posts/2018-07-31-how-to-get-started-administrating-celery.md

 title: How to get started administrating Celery
 ---

-*Normally my posts start with a story or a scoping, but I'm able to create one of those today.
+*Normally my posts start with a story or a scoping, but I'm unable to create one of those today.
 So instead, you get rough notes.
 I apoligise for any confusion*

 Further reading: [Management Command Line Utility Docs](http://docs.celeryproject.org/en/latest/userguide/monitoring.html#management-command-line-utilities-inspect-control)